Version 1

 Under Linux¶

-as trusted CA Authority for your PC.
+Configure the given minica.pem as trusted CA Authority for your PC.
 To do so,

-install for example certutil
+install for example certutil package, and then use:

 certutil -d sql:$HOME/.pki/nssdb -A -t "P,," -n "minica root" -i minica.pem

-To list existing certificates with certutil
+To list existing certificates with certutil:

 # list certificates